iSPIRT/depa-training/scenarios/mnist/README.md

 ## Prepare model for training

 Next, acting as a Training Data Consumer (TDC), define and save your base model for training using the following script.
-This calls the [save_base_model.py](./src/save_base_model.py) script, which is a custom script that saves the model to the [models](./modeller/models) directory, as an ONNX or PyTorch file.
+This calls the [save_base_model.py](./src/save_base_model.py) script, which is a custom script that saves the model to the [models](./modeller/models) directory, as an ONNX file.

 ```bash
 ./save-model.sh
 ```

-This script will save the model to the [models](./modeller/models) directory, as an ONNX file.

 ## Deploy locally